Degree Fields

 Career Path Forecast

-According to the U.S. Department of Labor, Bureau of Labor Statistics, mechanical engineers are projected to have 4 percent employment growth over the projections decade of 2006-2016, slower than the average for all occupations.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, employment of mechanical engineers is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.